MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 1. Make sure your HoloLens is running build 10.0.14393.0 or later.
 We recommend updating HoloLens to newer versions when available.
 See [Manage updates to HoloLens](https://docs.microsoft.com/en-us/HoloLens/hololens-updates) for instructions on using Windows Update for Business.

-2. On your HoloLens, use the bloom gesture to open the Home menu, and then open the Microsoft Store app and search for “Guides”.
+2. On your HoloLens, use the bloom gesture to open the Home menu, and then open the Microsoft Store app and search for “Dynamics 365 Guides (Preview)”.

 3. Select **Install** to download and install the Guides application.